bhatakti-atama/robo_resource/electronics/arduino/specifications/HeaderPins.md

    To use these pins, following functions are used:

    #### pinMode (pin_number, mode)
-        This function is used to configure these pins as either INPUT or OUTPUT. pin_number is the pin which we want to use mode is how you want to use it pinMode (3, INPUT) sets the pin as an INPUT pin pinMode (3, OUTPUT) sets the pin as an OUTPUT pin
+        This function is used to configure these pins as either INPUT or OUTPUT.-- pin_number is the pin which we want to use -- mode is how you want to use it -- pinMode (3, INPUT) sets the pin as an INPUT pin -- pinMode (3, OUTPUT) sets the pin as an OUTPUT pin --